Minimum wage country profile for Latvia

 The ministry or authority involved receives the relevant information in the Unified Portal for the Development and Agreement of Draft Legal Acts (TAP portal).
 TAP portal is a state information system that is used to ensure the operation of the Cabinet of Ministers, to inform the public, and to participate in drafting of a legal act.
 It is managed by the State Chancellery (VK).
 So, the second precondition also is established.

-The procedure of setting of the minimum wage is determined by the Regulations of Cabinet of Ministers No. 563, ‘Procedure for determining and revising the minimum monthly wage’, and is respected in practice (except for 2023 and 2024).
-The process takes place in accordance with several steps.
+The procedure of setting of the minimum wage is determined by the Cabinet of Ministers Regulations No. 730 Procedures for the determination and review of the minimum monthly salary and Amendment to the regulations of the Cabinet of Ministers of 24 November 2015 No. 656 Regulation on the amount of the minimum monthly salary within normal working hours and the calculation of the minimum hourly rate.
+The process takes place in several steps.

 Discussions on the minimum wage among social partners and government start in spring or even earlier, usually before discussion on the state budget.
-The Ministry of Welfare, in cooperation with the Ministry of Finance and Ministry of Economics, prepares a proposal on the minimum wage for the budget year (the first step), and the social partners consider their proposal (the second step).
+According to Regulation No. 730 the Ministry of Welfare, prepares a proposal on the minimum wage for the budget year (the first step), and the social partners consider their proposal (the second step).
 Then the proposals are discussed in different modalities (the third step), and finally in the National Tripartite Cooperation Council (the fourth step).
 The final decision is taken by the government and formalized in annual Regulations of Cabinet of Ministers (the fifth step).

 There was only one exception, represented by the introduction of two new norms in the Transitional Provisions of the Labour law that obliged the Cabinet of Ministers to set minimum wages in 2023 and 2024 in a certain amount.
 However, these amounts were discussed among trade unions, employers, and the government before the adoption of the amendments (in 2022).